ElixirTeSS/TeSS/README.md

 - Administration and curation features for managing users and content
 - Customization options

+## Contributing

+Interested in contributing to TeSS?
+Check out [our guide](docs/CONTRIBUTING.md) on the different ways you can contribute.

 ## Architecture overview

 TeSS makes use of the following services to function: